Piazzi/Piazzi/README.md

 ## About me

-💻 Full-time Software Engineer / :notes: Musician and 🎮 Game Designer when I can
+💻 Full-time Software Engineer at Nubank / :notes: Musician and 🎮 Game Designer when I can

 🦉 The developer of: https://onto4all.com/en